vjones2906/Engineering_4_Notebook/README.md

 ### Reflection

 I got some help from afton understanding the if/try/except loops and then it wasn't too hard from there.
 The most tricky part was figuring out where to imbed the inputs and variables.
 I also had another string conflict and had to resolve that by using str() once again.
+I used large portions of Afton's work in this assignment.
+Here is a link to their notebook: https://github.com/Avanhoo/Engineering_4_Notebook

 ## Morse_Code2